hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 Perrin confirmed experimentally in 1908.
 Both Perrin and Einstein received Nobel prizes, in part for this work.
-We'll end with one of the practical applications Einstein suggested and Perrin carried out --- weighing molecules!
+We'll end with one of the practical applications Einstein suggested and Perrin carried out: calculating Avogadro's constant.

 ---